-"Mitigation Banking" means compensating for unavoidable wetland losses in advance of development actions through the sale, purchase or use of credits from a mitigation bank that is operating under a signed banking instrument in accordance with all applicable federal and state laws or regulations for the establishment, use and operation of mitigation banks.
+"Mitigation banking" means compensating for unavoidable wetland [or stream] losses in advance of development actions through the sale, purchase or use of credits from a mitigation bank [that is operating under a signed banking instrument in accordance with all applicable federal and state laws or regulations for the establishment, use and operation of mitigation banks].

-"Multi-project Mitigation Site" means an area of wetland restoration, creation, enhancement and in appropriate circumstances preservation of wetlands or upland buffers adjacent to wetlands or other state waters, which is or has been utilized to meet compensation requirements for more than one project but which is not a mitigation bank.
+"Multi-project mitigation site" means an area of wetland restoration, creation, enhancement and, in appropriate circumstances, preservation of wetlands [or streams] or upland buffers adjacent to wetlands or other state waters, that is or has been utilized to meet compensation requirements for more than one project but that is not a mitigation bank.